-If a user requests to log out explicitly (via user interfaces), the client MUST forget user's password, go to step 5 and reload the current resource without authentication credential.
+If a user explicitly requests to log out (via user interfaces), the client MUST forget the user's password, go to step 5 and reload the current resource without an authentication header.

 Note 1:

 These transitions are valid for clients, but not recommended for servers to initiate.